RiteshJha912/RiteshJha912/README.md

 <p align="center" style="color: #5C4B8A;">
   I am a Full-Stack Developer & Cybersecurity Analyst with a strong foundation in network security, OSINT & website development.
   Currently pursuing Bachelors of Technology in Information Technology with honors in Cybersecurity.
-  Let’s connect to discuss how we can collaborate!
 </p>

 ---